comrade70/comrade70/README.md

 Welcome to my Github Page

+:bust_in_silhouette: I’m a Web Developer
-:bust_in_silhouette: I’m an Aspiring Software Engineer I have carried out a few projects.
+I have carried out a few projects.

 Tools :wrench: I use: